Last Updated on June 14, 2023

 But what does strong coffee mean?

 What you’re really looking for is a jolt of caffeine, and that isn’t necessarily what defines strong coffee.
 In fact, when scientists talk about coffee’s “strength,” they aren’t talking about its chemical composition at all.
 They are talking about its physical properties.
-In particular, they’re interested in a measure called “total dissolved solids,” which is usually expressed as a percentage.
+In particular, they’re interested in “total dissolved solids,” which is measured with an instrument called a refractometer and usually expressed as a percentage.

 “Total dissolved solids means the amount of substances present in the coffee compared to the water itself that composes it,” explains Giulia Angeloni, a researcher of agricultural, food and forestry systems at the University of Florence in Italy.